Human Body Facts

 Paleontologists believe Gallimimus had feathers like its Ornithomimus relatives.

-Paleontologist Richard A. Thulborn estimated the Gallimimus could have a top running speed of 34 mph.
+Paleontologist Richard A. Thulborn estimated the Gallimimus had a top running speed of 34 miles per hour.

 The Gallimimus used its speed to evade and escape predators.

 The Gallimimus was featured in the 1993 movie Jurassic Park, a move adaption of Michael Crichton's 1990 novel Jurassic Park.

 In the movie Jurassic Park, the Gallimimus was shown in a herd.
-There is no evidence proving that Gallimimus gathered in herds.
+There is no actual evidence proving that Gallimimus gathered in herds.

 More Dinosaur Facts